 At the time I was the Director of the PMO for a small organization in South Florida, and was given the freedom to obtain my CSM and implement Agile.
-The implementation did not go as smoothly as I had hoped, and I knew my lack of experience wasn't helping.
+The implementation was bumpy, and I knew my lack of experience wasn't helping, but I am pleased that they are still using Agile.
 It was shortly after the implementation that I was offered a position as a ScrumMaster at another organization.
 It wasn't easy to leave a Director level position, but I knew I needed to be in an environment where my peers had more Agile experience.

 In early 2011 I joined Qpay, Inc as a ScrumMaster (also in South Florida).
 They were in the early stages of implementing Scrum, so it was a great opportunity to get in at the ground floor.
 The main difference at Qpay was it wasn't one person, or one small department implementing Scum.
 Starting with a very strong CIO there was buy-in and full engagement from the executive level down.
 With everyone focused on the same goal the implementation Scrum was quite successful.
 One of the great things about the Scrum environment at Qpay was the implementation of Scrum was never really "over".
 We continued to evolve and improve our Scrum processes throughout my tenure there.
 We were never satisfied with having a status quo, and always strived to improve.
 I feel very proud and fortunate to have been a part of Qpay for those years.